SteveMilesQuant/levelUpLearning/README.md

 	* Pick an Instance type (t2.micro is a common free tier)
 	* Click on "Create new key pair" and follow the prompts - this will download a *.pem to our PC that we can use to SSH into the instance (check your downloads)
 	* Check the box for "Allow HTTPS traffic from the internet"
+	* Also check the box for "Allow HTTP traffic from the internet", since we will redirect regular http to https
 	* Click on "Launch instance" (Note: be sure to stop and terminate the instance when you're done with it - the meter is running!)
-	* Connect to your new instance by clicking on the Connect tab - the first/easiest option may not be available with Ubuntu, so you should instead use ssh
+	* Connect to your new instance by clicking on the Connect tab - the first/easiest option to use the AWS web interface may not be available with Ubuntu, so you may instead use ssh
-2. Install dependencies
+2. Install dependencies (shown as yum commands, since this is what AWS Linux uses)
 	* sudo yum update
 	* sudo yum install -y git docker nginx
 	* sudo service docker start